ISA-tools/isa-specs/source/isajson.rst

 .. _JSON Schema Validation: http://tools.ietf.org/html/draft-fge-json-schema-validation-00

 Below we provide the `schemas`_ and the `content rules`_ for valid ISA-JSON documents.
-Full examples of ISA content as ISA-JSON can be found in the sample data package of the ISA API, here https://git.io/vD1vx.
+Full examples of ISA content as ISA-JSON can be found in the ISA datasets repository, here https://git.io/vD1vx.

 We recommend that you study these to better understand the structure of ISA-JSON documents.